Sanjeev23062007/Module-4/Dictionary-Sort a Dictionary by Keys and Values.md

 key_value[3] = 323
 print ("Keys and Values sorted",
-"in alphabetical order by the value")
+"in alphabetical order by the value") print(sorted(key_value.items(), key = lambda kv:(kv[1], kv[0])))
-# Note that it will sort in lexicographical order
-# For mathematical way, change it to float
-print(sorted(key_value.items(), key =
-lambda kv:(kv[1], kv[0])))
 ```